We Are Chicago: Development

 The game began as a thought experiment about how to use the video game medium to tell true stories.
-They were further spurred due to reading "slice-of-life-type books" based on people's accounts of living in the South Side of Chicago during the 80's and 90's, as well as volunteering with groups and talking with people.
-In this time, they found that a lot of people's issues stemmed from a history of redlining and race-based income inequality (which leads to exacerbations of other problems).
+The developers were further spurred by reading "slice-of-life-type books" based on people's accounts of living in the South Side of Chicago during the 80's and 90's, as well as volunteering with groups and talking with people.
+During this time, they found that a lot of people's issues stemmed from a history of redlining and race-based income inequality (which leads to exacerbations of other problems).

 During production, Culture Shock founder Michael Block and his team gathered at transit locations in the Englewood neighborhood of Chicago to interview its citizens regarding the problems they faced.
 They were told stories about the problems faced by these citizens, which included unemployment rates, as well as their portrayal in local media, all of which became the focal point of the video game.